-The previous analysis has attempted to describe the state of the residential housing market in Roger Mills County, Oklahoma.
+The previous analysis has attempted to describe the state of the residential housing market in Dewey County, Oklahoma.
 Where possible, information regarding the population centers of the county was included to assess need on a community level.
 Much of the information is based on demographic information from local authorities and national information services.
 However, personal interviews were performed with property owners and managers, real estate professionals, and community officials in an effort to substantiate information from the national organizations and understand current market conditions.
 Several important issues regarding housing have become apparent through this analysis and are identified below.

-Roger Mills County has undergone slow but steady growth over the last fifteen years, in terms of population, households and employment levels.
-Population and household growth is projected in Roger Mills County over the next five years, and based on these projections Roger Mills County will have a need for new housing.
+Dewey County has undergone slow but steady growth over the last fifteen years, in terms of population, households and employment levels.
+Population and household growth is projected in Dewey County over the next five years, and based on these projections Dewey County will have a need for new housing.
+However, the oil and gas industry is a major employer in the area, and these forecasts should be tempered by recent declines in energy prices.

-Compared with the rest of Oklahoma, Roger Mills County has a relatively low rate of renters with high rent costs (16.0%) as well as homeowners with high ownership costs (12.19%).
-The county's poverty rate is also below the state, at 13.20% compared with 16.85% statewide.
+Compared with the rest of Oklahoma, Dewey County has a relatively low rate of renters with high rent costs (15.70%) as well as homeowners with high ownership costs (13.69%).
+The county's poverty rate is also below the state, at 14.18% compared with 16.85% statewide.

-In terms of disaster resiliency we note that 41 tornadoes have impacted the county between 1959 and 2014, with 23 injuries and two fatalities.
-We also note that data from the National Climatic Data Center reports five flood events in Roger Mills County between 2000 and 2013.
-We recommend the county develop a registry for individual and business-based storm shelters.
+In terms of disaster resiliency we note that 46 tornadoes have impacted the county between 1959 and 2014, with 7 injuries and no fatalities.
+We recommend the county develop a hazard mitigation plan, and a registry for individual and business-based storm shelters.

-Roger Mills County is located within the Southwest Oklahoma Continuum of Care (CoC), which provides services to the area's homeless populations among other functions.
-Throughout the entire Southwest Oklahoma CoC, there are an estimated 239 homeless persons, 177 of which are estimated to be sheltered.
-This Continuum of Care has a disproportionately high number of homeless veterans, and at least 8 homeless households comprised only of children.
-Investment should be made for more temporary and permanent housing for homeless veterans in this region.
+Dewey County is located within the Southeastern Oklahoma Continuum of Care (CoC), which provides services to the area's homeless populations among other functions.
+Throughout the entire Southeastern Oklahoma CoC, there are an estimated 442 homeless persons, 225 of which are estimated to be sheltered.
+Many in the region are chronically homeless (73 persons) and other notable subpopulations include the mentally ill and chronic substance abusers.

-In terms of fair housing issues, we note that 14 affordable housing units are considered to be in a food desert.
-No other fair housing issues are noted for Roger Mills County.
+In terms of fair housing issues, we note that 16 affordable housing units are located further than 15 miles from a hospital.
+No other fair housing issues are noted.

-Due to the age of the county's housing stock, lead-based paint hazards are an issue, with an estimated 280 occupied housing units with such hazards, and 48 of those units occupied by low-to-moderate income households with children under the age of 6 present.
+Due to the age of the county's housing stock, lead-based paint hazards are an issue, with an estimated 444 occupied housing units with such hazards, and 49 of those units occupied by low-to-moderate income households with children under the age of 6 present.

-It is evident that new housing is needed in Roger Mills County, though the immediate need may be limited by current economic conditions.
-Due to the aging housing stock of the area, rehabilitation and preservation of existing housing stock is also needed, and particular need is noted among both the elderly and disabled, noting that the median age of Roger Mills County (40.5) is moderately higher than the state as a whole.
+It is evident that new housing is needed in Dewey County, though the immediate need may be limited by oil and gas prices.
+Due to the aging housing stock of the area, rehabilitation and preservation of existing housing stock is also needed, and particular need is noted among both the elderly and disabled, noting that the median age of Dewey County (42.1) is significantly higher than the state as a whole.